By acquiring a property of >250,000 worth

 Taxes & Rental income tax

-No inheritance tax, no city tax, no wealth tax.
-CGT is 20% (up to 20,004 EUR) - 31% (above 64,000 EUR) and fairly good deductions are allowed.
-Alternatively a 10% flat fee tax is allowed with no deductions.
+There are no inheritance, city, or wealth taxes, and capital gains tax (CGT) rates range from 20% (up to 20,004 EUR) to 31% (above 64,000 EUR), with generous deductions allowed.
+Alternatively, a flat fee tax of 10% is available, with no deductions.

 Which residence permits offer a path to permanent residency and citizenship?